Updated April 19, 2023

 Never put yourself in a position to “pay” the recruiter; that is the hiring company’s role.

-But, do not hesitate to spend time with recruiters for jobs.
+But do not hesitate to spend time with recruiters for jobs.
 The more they get to “know” you, the better they can fit you into that dream job.

 As a company expands, there’s often a rush to fill new positions.
 Here’s where mediocre recruiter’s assistance can come in with unrealistic promises.
-We believe that the first 5 rules empower you to avoid this kind of recruiter.
+We believe the first 5 rules empower you to avoid this recruiter.
 But just in case you fall into their trap, ensure that you make it clear upfront that you will be enormously generous with your time (to discuss possibilities to advance your career, for preparation, to attend interviews, etc.) while remaining ruthlessly stingy with your money.
-This should set the mediocre ones running away from you.
+This should set the mediocre ones from running away from you.

 8. Seek feedback